 Boot and shoe dryers are well-designed devices; it is easy to use and safe for all types of footwear.
 This device is a must-have for people who love going camping, hunting, and fishing, and also for the people living in wet regions.

-Boot dryers not only dry footwear in short time but also extend its lifespan by eliminating molds and mildew, which are material deteriorating agents.
+Boot dryers not only dry footwear in a short time but also extend its lifespan by eliminating molds and mildew, which are material deteriorating agents.

 I hope this article answers your question, are boot dryers bad for boots?
 If you have any questions about this topic, feel free to leave your comments below.